sagepublishing/sagepublishing.github.io/journeys/security.md

 The safest environments are those that provide no access for modification once running, and can only be modified by a peer-reviewed change controlled process.

-Resources provisioned in this way are considered ephemeral, when changes are required they are disposed of and replaced with new resources.
+Resources provisioned in this way are considered ephemeral, when changes are required they are disposed of and replaced with new resources with the required modifications.

 For server-based environments, consider solutions based on container technologies where container images are build using a peer-reviewed pipeline process, and can be quickly deposed of and redeployed when a new image is available.